YuAkahori/WorldGovernmentGame/README.md

-# What is World Government Game ?
+# What is the World Government Game ?

 [Link to the GAME (japanese edition)](http://153.127.39.194/a1/post_index.php)